-Information about hearing loss in children
+Information about deafness in children

-Having a hearing loss can significantly affect a child's ability to communicate.
+Being deaf can significantly affect a child's ability to communicate.
 However, with modern technology and appropriate intervention during their early years, most deaf children can - and do - learn to communicate clearly and effectively with spoken language.

 Some key facts about deafness